India Spring Break

 In India there are very different attitudes to time keeping, public cleanliness, privacy and service.
 Plumbing can sometimes be temperamental and power will often just vanish.
 Optimistic menus turn out to have only one dish available and everyone, just everyone, will want to know your name.
 If you are able to travel with a lot of patience and a healthy sense of humor, then we know that you - like all of us - will be captivated by what India has to offer.

-All the adventure with a softer landing
+All the adventure you want, with a softer landing

-Hand-picked accommodations with additional amenities and services
+Handpicked, character-rich accommodations with upgraded amenities services

 Light walking and hiking that is suitable for most fitness levels.

 This program is guaranteed to run and has a maximum of 15 participants.